-MICHELLE: Earth is known as the blue planet and all that blue stuff is water.
-There's 326 million trillion gallons of it, so surely there's enough to go around, right?
-Well, 97% of water on earth is salty, so not something we can easily use.
-2% is frozen freshwater and that leaves us with just 1% for all of humanity.
-As it turns out., this 1% isn't always looked after or available to everyone.
+MICHELLE, REPORTER: Earth is known as the blue planet and all that blue stuff is water.
+There's 326 million trillion gallons of it, so you'd think they'd be enough to go around, right?

+Well, 97 percent of water on earth is salty, so not something we can easily use.
+2 percent is frozen freshwater and that leaves us with just 1 percent for all of humanity.

+MICHELLE: As it turns out, this 1 percent isn't always looked after or available to everyone.